There are different options to help you stay connected and access the internet from your home.

 The internet connection you can get will depend on where you live, the infrastructure in place and the service providers that operate in your area.

-The Commission for Communications Regulation (ComReg) provides information on internet services and allows you to compare charges for internet services and combined packages across all operators.
-The site can help you to select the best package, based on your internet needs.
+The Commission for Communications Regulation (ComReg) provides information on internet services.
+You can compare charges for internet services and combined packages across all operators.
+Use the website to help select the best package for your internet needs.

 Broadband speeds and connections

 Broadband is high speed internet access.
 Speeds are measured in Mbps (megabits per second), often shortened to Mb.
 The higher the number of Mbps or Mb, the faster the connection and online activity should be.

 Download and upload speeds

 You should check download and upload speeds when comparing broadband packages.

 This is the speed you can receive content from the internet, for example, download a song or watch a movie on streaming services like Netflix.